-Only an autonomous parent, one who understands and protects her own sovereignty, can recognize the same in her child.
+Only a self-aware parent, one who understands and protects her own sovereignty and connection to God, can recognize and nurture the same in her child.
 She cannot honor in another what she cannot witness in herself.

 Self-care is not selfish in the way our culture has defined it.
-It is the essence of aligning in the healthiest of ways with abundance, Source, God.
+It is the essence of aligning in the healthiest of ways with the abundant love and wisdom of God.

 By honoring ourselves we give others, including our children, the permission to do the same, to attend to themselves–to the truth of who they are are.